• Skip to primary navigation

 And now, let’s dwell on the specifics.

-DELE A2: The new format
+DELE A2: The Format

 Now, a brief outline of each section.

-Prueba 1: Reading comprehension
+Prueba 1: Reading Comprehension

 The Comprensión de lectura consists of:

-- four tasks (before, five)
+• four tasks

-- for a total of 25 items
+• a total of 25 items

-The only exception is task 3, the new one: here you shall link three pieces of text with six questions or statements.
+The only exception is Task 3: you must link three pieces of text with six questions or statements.
+No worries: you only need to understand the gist of the texts.

 HOW TO PASS THE PRUEBA 1

-Prueba 2: Oral comprehension
+Prueba 2: Oral Comprehension

 The Comprensión auditiva is made of:

-- four tasks (before, five)
+• four tasks

-- 25 items in total
+• 25 items in total

-- 40 minutes to complete it.
+• 40 minutes to complete it.

-You are going to listen to conversations, public address messages, news, ads, voicemails or any other education, private or public message.
+You are going to listen to conversations, public address messages, news, advertisements, voicemails or any other education, private or public message.
+Every audio track is going to be played twice.

 HOW TO PASS THE PRUEBA 2